NeuromorphicProcessorProject/snn_toolbox/docs/source/guide/running.rst

 The basic use is::

-   snntoolbox settings.txt -t
+   snntoolbox <config-file> -t

-The positional argument ``settings.txt`` specifies the path to a text file containing the settings to be used (in form of a python dictionary).
+The positional argument ``<config-file>`` specifies the path to a plain text file containing the settings to be used.
+Refer to :doc:`configuration` for details on what this file looks like.

 With ``-t``, we tell the program to stay in the terminal.
 Omitting this flag opens the GUI (beta).